 For 2011, the Main Stage is dedicated to Dalia and Dorian Keyser.
 As we begin our 2nd half-century and the fifty-first Contest, we remember two individuals who inspired us all and made the Contest what it has become.

 First, a bit of history on the man behind the music.
 Dorian began as a volunteer in 1966 at the Contest.
 Seven years later, when his love of the music and its continuance had become a passion, a 29 year odyssey began.
 With the support of Dalia by his side, Dorian oversaw the Contest from 1973 to 2002.
 They, along with many truly dedicated individuals and a tireless Board of Directors, saw to all the many details that make up the blueprint of the Contest today.
 Especially as the Contest moved from place to place, finally settling here in these beautiful Santa Monica Mountains 21 years ago.

 So much more could be said of these two wonderful and dedicated individuals but time does not permit.
-Please read the entire Topanga history of our 51 years on our History page.
+Please read the entire Topanga history on our History page.